This post contains affiliate links.

-I know that travelers are notoriously hard to buy for (coming in second only to moms who are impossible) but hopefully this gift guide will help you out!
+I know that travelers are notoriously hard to buy for (coming in second only to moms, who are impossible) but this gift guide definitely has you covered!

 PS not really feeling anything on this list?
 Check out The Ultimate Holiday Gift Guide for Travelers for 18 more gift ideas that I love!